Iyengar bakery style palya bun step-by-step recipe with photos.

 - Boil peas in water until done

-- Heat a frypan or kadhai.
+- Heat oil in a frying pan or kadhai.
 Add mustard seeds and let it splutter

 - Add cumin seeds, curry leaves, green chilli, turmeric powder, and ginger.
 Saute for a minute